-During fiscal year 2004 the Corporation provided permanent financing for: (1) the new construction of a 60-unit multifamily affordable housing development in Brady, Texas, in the amount of \$875,000; and, (2) the new construction of a 44-unit multifamily affordable housing development in Stephenville, Texas in the amount of \$550,000.
+During Fiscal Year 2004 the Corporation provided permanent financing for: (1) the new construction of a 60-unit multifamily affordable housing development in Brady, Texas in the amount of \$875,000; and, (2) the new construction of a 44-unit multifamily affordable housing development in Stephenville, Texas in the amount of \$550,000.
 The Corporation used unrestricted assets to fund 25% of each loan.
-Advances from FHLB funded the remaining 75% resulting in two notes payable by the Corporation totaling \$1,068,750 at 6.345% with a 30 year amortization and 20 year term (balloon payment).
+Advances from Federal Home Loan Bank ("FHLB") funded the remaining 75% resulting in two notes payable by the Corporation totaling \$1,068,750 at 6.345% with a 30 year amortization and 20 year term (balloon payment).
 The Corporation utilized financing from FHLB in September of 2011 by pledging the note receivable for a multifamily apartment complex and taking an advance for 70% of the value.
 The Corporation has further utilized FHLB financing by pledging approximately \$500,000 in securities and taking a two year advance.
-The unpaid balance of the FHLB advances at August 31, 2015 totaled \$2,201,818.
-FHLB advances are collateralized by the related notes receivable which totaled \$2,302,672 as of August 31, 2015.
-See Note 4.
+The unpaid balance of the FHLB advances at August 31, 2016 totaled \$1,586,220.
+FHLB advances are collateralized by the related notes receivable which totaled \$2,249,520 as of August 31, 2016.

 In May 2006 the Corporation entered into an agreement with Wells Fargo Community Development Corporation and received a loan in the amount of \$1,050,000.
 Loan funds were used to fund an Interim Construction Loan Program, Multifamily Gap Financing Program and Down Payment Assistance Program.
-The loan is to be repaid in full in 10 years.
+The loan came due during the year and was extended until May 2018.
 Interest at 2% is accrued and paid quarterly.